Testing opportunities - Fall 2020

-In an effort to support our home school students in their post-secondary endeavors, the Anoka-Hennepin school district has reserved 30 PSAT tests for tenth- and eleventh-grade home school students.
-This is a 'first come, first serve' opportunity.
+In an effort to support our homeschool students in their post-secondary endeavors, the Anoka-Hennepin school district has reserved 25 PSAT tests for tenth- and eleventh-grade homeschool students.
+This is a "first come, first served" opportunity.
 This test is primarilty for eleventh-graders, but tenth-graders can also take it as a practice.
-The test will be offered at the Anoka Technical College Auditorium (1355 W Highway 10, Anoka, MN 55303).
+The test will be offered at the Anoka Technical College Auditorium (1355 W Highway 10, Anoka, MN 55303) and will follow CDC and MDH guidelines for in person gatherings.
 The cost for this test will be $18.00.
 Once registrations have been received and processed, no refunds will be given.

 The PSAT/NMSQT is the Preliminary SAT/National Merit Scholarship Qualifying Test.
 The PSAT is a great primer for the SAT, and even the ACT, but it’s more than just a trial run.
 PSAT scores are used to identify National Merit Scholars and award merit scholarships.